Shweta Mohan: 2003–2010 : Debut, breakthrough and awards

-2011-2020: Successful collaborations and further recognition
+2011–2020: Successful collaborations and further recognition

-The year 2011 marked the beginning of Shweta's association with composer Sharreth through the Tamil - Telugu bilingual film 180.
+The year 2011 marked the beginning of Shweta's association with composer Sharreth through the Tamil – Telugu bilingual film 180.
 The soundtrack met with positive response from critics and audience, particularly her duet song with Karthik, "Nee Korinaal", receiving nomination as the best female playback singer at the 59th Filmfare Awards South.
 The song won the Listener's choice award at the Mirchi Music Awards South.
 Her collaboration with composer Harris Jayaraj began with the film Ko and 7 Aum Arivu.
 She had multiple hit songs in Tamil in the year 2011 and was awarded the Tamil Nadu State Film Award for Best Female Playback Singer for multiple films including Kaavalan, Vettai, Thambikottai, Veppam and Vithagan.
 In Malayalam, she collaborated first time with the acclaimed singer K. J. Yesudas with the duet "Aaro Nee Aaro" for the film Urumi composed by Deepak Dev.
 Other popular Malayalam songs of the year 2011 came through the films Christian Brothers, Three Kings, Bangkok Summer and Snehaveedu.
 The epic devotional Telugu film Sri Rama Rajyam had music composed by Ilaiyaraaja and had multiple songs recorded by Shweta both in original and dubbed versions.
 The Telugu film 100% Love featured two hit songs in her voice.

 The year 2012 marked the beginning of Shweta's association with the "new-gen" music composer Anirudh Ravichander through the Tamil film 3.
 The romantic duet "Nee Paartha Vizhigal" along with Vijay Yesudas topped the charts upon its release.
 The Malayalam song "Shyama Hare" from Arike composed by Ouseppachan was widely appreciated for her singing and brought her the second Filmfare Award for best singer.
 Both "Nee Partha" and "Shyama Hare" earned her the first nominations at the 2nd SIIMA Awards for her playback.
 In 2013, her collaboration with music directors expanded with Devi Sri Prasad, Ghibran, James Vasanthan, S. A. Rajkumar, Shahabaz Aman, Alex Paul, Prashant Pillai and Ramana Gogula offering her songs in their compositions.
 The Bharat Bala directed survival drama film Maryan further boosted her singing career with the song "Innum Konjam Neram" which was composed by A. R. Rahman and co-sung by Vijay Prakash.
-The song attained the peak position on the Radio Mirchi South Top 20 charts at #18 even after a month of its release.
+The song attained the peak position on the Radio Mirchi South Top 20 charts at No. 18 even after a month of its release.
 She was nominated at several award ceremonies including 8th Vijay Awards and 3rd SIIMA Awards under Best female playback singer category.
 She made her Bollywood debut with the song "Yun Hi Re" in the Anirudh Ravichander musical film David.
 In 2014, her biggest hits include "Yaarumilla" from A. R. Rahman musical Kaaviya Thalaivan which received wide acclaim from critics and audience and "Onnanam Kombathe" from the film Ottamandaram.
 Both these songs brought her several nominations and awards at various award ceremonies.